Tandoori chicken gets its name from the bell-shaped tandoor clay oven which is also used to make naan, or Indian flatbread.

 - 4 whole chicken legs (drumsticks and thighs), or its equivalent, skinless, bone-in

-1 Heat the oil in a small pan over medium heat, then cook the coriander, cumin, turmeric, cayenne, garam masala and paprika, stirring often, until fragrant (approximately 2-3 minutes).
+1 Heat the spices in oil: Heat the oil in a small pan over medium heat, then cook the coriander, cumin, turmeric, cayenne, garam masala and paprika, stirring often, until fragrant (approximately 2-3 minutes).
 Let cool completely.

-2 Whisk in the cooled spice-oil mixture into the yogurt, then mix in the lemon juice, garlic, salt and ginger.
+2 Whisk into yogurt, add lemon juice, garlic, salt, ginger: Whisk in the cooled spice-oil mixture into the yogurt, then mix in the lemon juice, garlic, salt and ginger.

-3 Cut deep slashes (to the bone) in 3-4 places on the leg/thigh pieces.
+3 Cut deep slashes into chicken, coat with marinade, chill: Cut deep slashes (to the bone) in 3-4 places on the leg/thigh pieces.
 Just make 2-3 cuts if you are using separate drumsticks and thighs.
 Coat the chicken in the marinade, cover and chill for at least an hour (preferably 6 hours), no more than 8 hours.